raul23/chess-ai/README.rst

 - ``image.setInteractive()`` instead of ``image.inputEnabled = true``
 - ``image.on('pointerdown', () => {})`` instead of ``image.events.onInputDown.add(() => {})``

-The game now runs but there are still `some things to be done <#things-still-missing>`_ with the most important thing missing being the game AI.
+The game now runs "fine" but there are still `some things to be done <#things-still-missing>`_ with the most important thing missing being the game AI.

 Test it live and source code